Jibril Rajoub: 1994–2022

 In 2013, Rajoub told Hezbollah-affiliated television network Al Mayadeen "until now we have not had nuclear weapons", he declared, "but in the name of Allah, if we had nuclear weapons, we'd be using them."

 In November 2015, Rajoub named a table tennis tournament in honor of Muhannad Halabi, who had stabbed and killed two Israeli civilians in Jerusalem a month prior.
 A poster advertising the tournament featured two images of Halabi, and stated: "patronage of the leader Jibril Rajoub, head of the Palestine Olympic Committee."
 He also attended a boxing match named in honor of Ali Hassan Salameh, a planner of Black September, which killed 11 Israeli Olympians during the 1972 Summer Olympics in Munich.

-In August 2018 Rajoub was fined CHF 20,000 (US$20,333) and banned by the Fédération Internationale de Football Association (FIFA) from FIFA matches for a year for inciting hatred and violence against an Argentinian team proposing to play a friendly match in Israel ("breaching article 53 (Inciting hatred and violence) of the FIFA Disciplinary Code").
+In August 2018 Rajoub was fined CHF 20,000 (US$20,333) and banned by the Fédération Internationale de Football Association (FIFA) from FIFA matches for a year for "inciting hatred and violence" by urging fans to burn Lionel Messi shirts and pictures because Argentina was due to play a friendly match against Israel. ("breaching article 53 (Inciting hatred and violence) of the FIFA Disciplinary Code").
 In July 2019, his appeal on the ban was dismissed by the International Court of Arbitration for Sport.

-In January 2019 FIFA launched an investigation into Rajoub for glorifying terror and inciting violence.
-A letter by FIFA's chief of investigations on its ethics committee alleged that Rajoub "glorified terrorism", politicized football, employed racist language when referring to Israelis, including comparisons to "Satan and Nazis", and encouraged football competitions and teams to be named after convicted Palestinian terrorists.

 2023–present

 Between May and June 2024, amid the Gaza war, Rajoub, as the head of both the Palestinian Football Association and the Palestine Olympic Committee, called on FIFA and the International Olympic Committee (IOC) to ban Israel from their competitions, citing the effects of Israeli attacks to Palestinian sports as well as "violations committed by some Israeli athletes and official Israeli sports institutions".
 Israel took part in the 2024 Summer Olympics as usual.
-On 13 August 2024, upon his return from the Olympics, the Israeli Defense Forces (IDF) briefly detained Rajoub, confiscating his passport and summoning him for interrogation for the next day.
+On 13 August 2024, upon his return from the Olympics, the Israel Defense Forces (IDF) briefly detained Rajoub, confiscating his passport and summoning him for interrogation for the next day.
 Rajoub stated that he would not comply with the order, as it was issued by "an occupation authority".